 McGee said since installing the system, it has reduced the workload of the track's employees.

-"We are able to cut down on the staff time it takes to respond to racer and spectator inquiries about weather on race days," McGee said.
+"We are able to cut down on the staff time it takes to respond to racer and spectator inquiries about the weather on race days," McGee said.
 "Racers and fans can monitor the weather and make decisions about their travel and attendance."

 McGee said the system offers additional benefits.
-For example, the track owners can now monitor conditions from their home, 30 miles away.
+For example, the track owners can now monitor conditions from their homes, 30 miles away.
 Perhaps less expected was the discovery that during drag races, the AcuRite system has wound up helping the racers tune their race cars for optimal performance.

 "Racers can use the data in their stats in conjunction with air density data, which affects the speed of their race cars," McGee said.

 The AcuRite systems are low cost and good quality.
 The doumentation is up to date and professional.
 The Chaney Instrument Co. staff are knowledeable and helpful.